The Early Career Framework (ECF): A Guide for New TeachersInfographic explaining early career framework (ecf) for teachers

 Essential ECF Learning Materials for New Teachers

-The Early Career Framework provides new teachers with a wealth of carefully curated learning materials designed to bridge the gap between initial teacher training and confident classroom practise.
+The Early Career Framework provides new teachers with a wealth of carefully curated learning materials designed to bridge the gap between initial teacher training and confident classroom practice.
 These resources form the backbone of professional development during the crucial first two years of teaching.

 Important ECF Dates and Deadlines for 2025